John Griswold White: John G. White Collection

 John G. White's fascination with chess was lifelong, from the "chess walks" with his father to his collecting chess-related books, information, and materials.
 "Over a period of some fifty years he conducted a determined quest, throughout the world, for desirable additions to his library," the chess master and author Al Horowitz wrote in 1969.

 White's donation of folklore and Orientalia books to the library was influenced by the fact that the library had few books about the Philippines, which the United States acquired, and the major reduction in funds by Mayor Robert McKisson.
 Thus, when Brett asked for advice on library financial assistance, White agreed to help out by purchasing books out of his own pocket.

 After White left the Cleveland Public Library Board in 1886, he noticed the library purchased cheaper, popular books, which prompted him to donate scholarly books to the library.
-Also, to fill the void of his mother passing away, he had a vision of public service to the Cleveland Public Library.
+Also, to fill the void of his mother dying, he had a vision of public service to the Cleveland Public Library.

 White owned two personal copies of Das erste Jartausend der Schachlitteratur (850-1880) zusammengestellt (The First Thousand Years of Chess Literature (850-1880) Compiled) by Antonius van der Linde and turned one into a personal inventory of his collection of books.
 White would note the items he owned within the text of the book itself but note new titles published since 1880 on a blank page inserted behind each page of van der Linde's work.
 White's goal was to collect everything published specifically on chess as well as chess manuscripts and any other texts that mentioned or were related to chess, (e.g., Through the Looking-Glass, Rubaiyat of Omar Khayyam).

 Chess historian H. J. R. Murray, who called White's chess library the largest in the world, made extensive use of the collection in writing his classic treatise A History of Chess.
 White donated his collection to the Cleveland Public Library to form the John G. White Collection on Folklore, Orientalia, and Chess.